 This will take some research but will help you make the case for life insurance convincing.
 For example, you could mention the costs of your children's college education, and show how much of that life insurance will cover.
 You can also look at how much lost wages due to death can add up over the years, creating an incredibly difficult financial situation.

 Again, this is a time to focus on the positives, not the negatives.
 Don't use "scare tactics" to get the response you want.
 Instead, use numbers to show just how helpful life insurance can be.

 7. Work with an Agent

-Sometimes, having the conversation with a life insurance agent present becomes much easier.
+Sometimes, having a conversation with a life insurance agent present becomes much easier.